AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_web.md

 ##  Test your app

-Use vite to build the project, you can run below command to run the project.
+Use vite to build the project.
+You can run below command to run the project.

 ```bash
 $ npm run dev